Marco Ruben

-Marco Gastón Ruben Rodríguez (born 26 October 1986) is an Argentine former professional footballer who played as a striker.
+Marco Gastón Ruben Rodríguez (born 26 October 1986) is an Argentine professional footballer who plays for Rosario Central as a striker.

 He spent the better part of his 18-year career with Rosario Central, scoring 105 goals in all competitions.
 He also played in Spain, Ukraine, France, Mexico and Brazil.

 Ruben won one cap for the Argentina national team, in 2011.

 Club career

 Born in Capitán Bermúdez, Santa Fe Province, Ruben started his career with Rosario Central in 2004.
 In the 2006 Apertura tournament he scored seven goals in 17 matches to be the team's top scorer, and this brought him to the attention of several major clubs in Argentina and Europe, with Club Atlético River Plate eventually winning the battle and paying US$7.5 million for his signature, alongside teammates Juan Ojeda and Cristian Villagra.

 After a short spell, Manuel Pellegrini's Villarreal CF purchased Ruben for $7 million in January 2008, immediately loaning him to fellow La Liga side Recreativo de Huelva until 30 June.
 He made his league debut in Spain on the 27th, appearing as a substitute and being booked in the 3–1 home loss against Getafe CF.

 The loan was renewed for the 2008–09 season, but Ruben scored just three times as the Andalusians were relegated.
 After returning to Villarreal, he spent the vast majority of the year with the reserves, which were having their first experience in the Segunda División.

 In mid-January 2010, Villarreal agreed to sell Ruben to Wigan Athletic of the Premier League after the player had helped the reserves to the fourth place with nine league goals, good enough for joint-third.
 Although the player agreed personal terms with Wigan, the clubs could not reach an agreement and the deal fell through.

 Ruben played his first league game with Villarreal's main squad on 7 February 2010, more than two years after his purchase, appearing six minutes at RCD Mallorca (1–0 loss).
 On 9 January of the following year, while starting in the place of injured Nilmar, he scored against Real Madrid to make it 2–1 for the Valencians (his first goal for the first team), who were eventually defeated at the Santiago Bernabéu Stadium (4–2).